mrgloom/kaggle-dogs-vs-cats-caffe/README.md

 VGG-19 | **97.42%** | - | 25h50m | - | 558.3Mb | 2014 | [link](http://arxiv.org/pdf/1409.1556.pdf)
 Network-In-Network | 93.22% | - | ~2h |-| 26.3Mb | 2014 | [link](http://arxiv.org/pdf/1312.4400v3.pdf)

-  All network models were trained for 30 epochs, but batch size, learning rate, etc. can vary.
-Also note for example for VGG-19 model sufficient accuracy(~97%) achived after 6 epochs, so in real life you need to train network shorter\longer than 30 epochs.
+  All network models were trained for 30 epochs, but batch size, learning rate, etc. can vary(for more info see model definition and  training logs).
+Also note for example for VGG-19 model sufficient accuracy(~97%) achived after 6 epochs, so in real life you may train network shorter\longer than 30 epochs.
   Test accuracy measured on train-test split 80%-20%, maybe to achive better acuracy we can train on all available data.
   We can't measure validation accuracy on [Kaggle leaderboard](https://www.kaggle.com/c/dogs-vs-cats/leaderboard) because of submission is turned off.